BenjaminKaganovitch/BenjaminKaganovitch/README.md

 - **.NET:** I have expertise in .NET framework and have worked on projects using C# and ASP.NET.

 - **React:** I'm proficient in building web applications using React.js and have hands-on experience with state management using Redux and context API.
+- **C#:** I have a strong understanding of C# programming language and have developed various applications using the .NET ecosystem.

 Feel free to check out my repositories to see some of my projects in action!